sjroh/ArduinoWifi/README.md

 Client Arduino will connect to the electronic equipment through relay in the future or at the end.

+I've used many library files and modified the code from the github and stackoverflow.

 ## Server

 void setup(): setting up AP, TCP server (8090 port), pin mode.